autowarefoundation/autoware.universe/system/mrm_handler/README.md

 ## Purpose

-MRM Handler is a node to select proper MRM from from system failure state contained in OperationModeAvailability.
+MRM Handler is a node to select a proper MRM from a system failure state contained in OperationModeAvailability.

 ## Inner-workings / Algorithms